 International Accounting Standards define expenses as decreases in economic benefits during the accounting period in the form of outflows or depletions of assets.
 In a financial accounting sense, an expense or expenditure is a cost incurred due to a business’s or organization’s operational operations within a particular accounting period.
 It is the amount of money that any organization required to spend on anything.

 Employee wages, advertising, rent, utilities, taxes, and supplies are all examples of expenses.
-After each accounting period, all of these expenses are recorded on the income statement.
+After each accounting period, all of these expenses recorded on the income statement.
 Depending on the financial statement structure, expenses divided into selling and general administration.
-Regardless of how they are classified, the total expenditures are tallied and subtracted from the total revenues to determine the period’s net income.
+Regardless of how they’re classified, the total expenditures will tallied and subtracted from the total revenues to determine the period’s net income.

 Types of Expenses in Accounting